Minijump/Squirrel/README.md

 * Pipeline
   * Imp pipeline (test before save? summary with blocks on the top? ...?)?
   * Multiples pipelines?
+* Secure app?
+If a project is shared to somebody else, we must be sure it won't run something bad for the computer?
+Is it even possible to do that?
 * Great-expectation unit test
 * Dashboard tab (custom/embedded metabase?
 Not sure it suits need/...)
 * Odoo module; ease imports ?